MasangcayJohn/CCDATRCL_EXAM-1/exam_1/README.md

 - Create an array of characters of your SURNAME.

-- Display each character of your SURNAME on each line.
+- Print each character of your SURNAME on each line.

-- Display the first character of your SURNAME.
+- Print the first character of your SURNAME.

-- Display the last character of your SURNAME.
+- Print the last character of your SURNAME.

-- Display the character of your SURNAME in reverse order.
+- Print the character of your SURNAME in reverse order.

 **2. LINKED LIST** (25 pts)